rodalbuyeh/pyspark-k8s-boilerplate/README.md

 - add environment variables: KUBEUSER, PROJECT (optional and TODO make this conditional in docker)... see: https://www.dev-diaries.com/social-posts/conditional-logic-in-dockerfile/
 THASSIT

 - NOTE you can add an environment varibale for PYSPARK_CONFIG_DIR and it'll override the baked-in config
-- should prob put a burb in the readme on config management

-Note that the entrypoint only works if you have an 'execute' method but you can still run modules directly.
-Main purpose of the cli is to add args to a job that override config.yaml.

 Put a blurb on how they'll need their own container registry/ container repository .

 Make sure kubnernetes cluster (minikube, perhaps GKE as well) is configured to read from container registry.